New South Wales Crime Commission: History

 legal error by the PIC) the February 2011 PIC decision to hold public hearings, and the Supreme Court agreed and quashed the decision.
 The commission also sought to narrow the scope of the PIC hearings, and the Supreme Court made such an order, although the narrowing was not as great as the Crime Commission had sought.
 The controversy expanded as the commission was accused of undermining free speech by demanding records and phones from Fairfax journalists.
 With the matter still before the court, on 6 May 2011 the New South Wales Government extended the appointment of Bradley for a further six months.
 In May 2011, after the court had quashed the PIC's February decision, the Police Integrity Commission made a fresh decision to conduct a public inquiry into whether the Crime Commission acted outside the laws that govern the confiscation of criminal proceeds, and whether it had abused some of the processes of the court.

+In January 2026, the New South Wales government announced that Stephen Dametto would become commissioner on 24 February 2026.